-This leaves the conversation open for your client to speak on challenges and to expand as much as possible.
+Good example: Ask: what do you find challenging about that?
+This leaves the conversation open for your coachee to speak on challenges and to expand as much as possible.
 This also may draw out more than one answer.

+Bad example: Ask: do you think that is challenging because of your schedule?
 Your client may respond yes or no and leave the conversation there.
 They also may feel as though you are leading them to an answer, causing them to answer favorably.
-This also does not leave room for them to discover problems or solutions on their own.
+This does not leave room for them to discover problems or solutions on their own.

 Client: “My manager told me to do x task, but that’s not in my job description, so I didn’t do it.
 Now we have a meeting on Monday.
 What would you do?”